ZEPL/zepl-documentation/docs/sharing_notebooks.md

 **Version**

-ZEPL can leverage the version control system system as in Zeppelin, you can share a specific revision of your notebook with a user or a space
+ZEPL can leverage the version control system as in Apache Zeppelin, you can share a specific revision of your notebook with a user or a space

 <br/>